americocunhajr/BistableX/README.md

    ```

 ### Documentation
 The repository includes extensive documentation that describes the experimental setup, data acquisition protocols, and data structure.
-Please refer to the docs/ directory for:

-- The user manual
-- Analysis scripts
-- Metadata files

 ### Reproducibility
 All experimental procedures and calibration details are documented to ensure reproducibility.
 The dataset comes with analysis scripts and a description of the measurement methodologies.